-A SEP (Simplified Employee Pension) IRA is the same as a Traditional IRA, but it's tailored towards small business owners, self-employed individuals and employees where the employer opens and contributes on their behalf.
+A SEP (Simplified Employee Pension) IRA works the same as a Traditional IRA for Travel Agents, but it's tailored towards business owners, self-employed individuals and employees where the employer opens and contributes on their behalf.
 According to the IRS, if you're a business owner and have eligible employees (read below), you must contribute an equal percentage of your employee's income that you're contributing to your own.
 Meaning if you want to contribute 20% of your income to a SEP IRA, then you have to have to contribute 20% of the employee's income to their SEP IRA.
 This is the most common reason why self employed individuals and small business owners only open a SEP IRA if they have few or no employees.

 Employer contributions are considered tax deductions for the travel agency's annual income taxes.
 Like a Traditional IRA, you defer paying taxes on contributions & earnings until retirement.

 The main difference between a SEP IRA and a Traditional IRA, is that you can contribute up to 25% of your income or a maximum contribution limit of $55,000.
 That's almost 10 times the yearly Traditional IRA contribution.
 However, unlike a Traditional IRA, the contribution limits do not increase at age 50.
 Every year, you have the flexibility of deciding to contribute more, less or nothing at all.
 In addition to a SEP IRA, you can also open a Traditional or Roth IRA on your own.